-In our review of narcissistic behavior in the Flowers Attic movie we will show movie clips to illustrate traits and behaviors of the narcissists, grandmother Olivia Foxworth and her daughter Corrine Dollanganger, and their victims, Chris, Cathy, Cory, and Carrie Dollanganger.
-We also cover the movie’s soundtrack, the storyline, some of the main narcissistic traits and behaviors in this movie, how to recognize them, and some quotes.
+In my review of narcissistic behavior in the Flowers Attic movie I will show movie clips to illustrate traits and behaviors of the narcissists, grandmother Olivia Foxworth and her daughter Corrine Dollanganger, and their victims, Chris, Cathy, Cory, and Carrie Dollanganger.
+I also cover the movie’s soundtrack, the story line, some of the main narcissistic traits and behaviors in this movie, how to recognize them, and some quotes.

 After her husband suddenly dies, Corrine and her four children are forced to go and live with the mother’s wealthy parents in a large, old mansion.
 The grandmother, Olivia, is a malignant narcissist, a coldhearted, religious fanatic.